 In terms of architectural prowess, few building materials have as much beautifying muscle as exposed Real Cedar beams.
 These timbers can give instant street cred to industrial-chic lofts, add rustic charm to chalet-inspired decor, compliment clean lines in ultra-modern settings and highlight the classical elegance of a traditional home.
-But Real Cedar timber isn’t just easy on the eyes.
-It also boasts renowned structural characteristics, making it the ideal building material for landscape design, construction as well as all those aforementioned indoor applications.
-Here’s why:

 In addition to interior enhancement, Western Red Cedar can be used in engineered structures including commercial, industrial and residential buildings.
 In general, though, applications can be classified into two broad groups: First, structures such as large buildings in which both the strength and appearance of exposed wood are of equal importance; and second, in landscape, park and garden structures where appearance is paramount.